DrDejaVuNG/super/packages/flutter_super/README.md

 ### context.watch

-This returns the state of an Rx object i.e RxT or RxNotifier, and rebuilds the widget when the state changes.
+This returns the state of an Rx object and rebuilds the widget when the state changes.

 ```dart
 context.watch<T>(Rx rx);
 ```